+.
 Utilising the features of a typical operating system.

-2 Graphics at an advanced level, using a word processing programme:
+2 Graphics at an advanced level, using a word processing programme: Proficiency in the input of data.

-- proficiency in the input of data;
+Proficiency in the input of data.

-- entering, editing and formatting text, numbers and graphics;
+Entering, editing and formatting text, numbers and graphics.

-- · creation of visual and printed matter;
+Creation of visual and printed matter.

-- · design and layout of documents;
+Design and layout of documents;

-- use of templates.
+Use of templates.

-3 Basic processing of numerical data, using a spreadsheet programme:

-- · working with cells and ranges;
+3 Basic processing of numerical data, using a spreadsheet programme: Working with cells and ranges.

-- formatting cells and worksheets;

-- basic functions and formulae, including SUM, AVERAGE, COUNT, IF, COUNTIF, MIN, MAX;

-- creating and editing charts.
+Formatting cells and worksheets.
+Basic functions and formulae, including sum, average, count, if, countif, min, max; Creating and editing charts.

-- 4 Creation of single-table data sources to generate forms, queries and reports, using a database programme:
+4 Creation of single-table data sources to generate forms, queries and reports, using a database programme:

-- creation of a single-table data source;

-- manipulation of records and fields;

-- generation of forms, queries and reports.
+Creation of a single-table data source.
+Manipulation of records and fields.
+Generation of forms, queries, and reports.

-- 5 Presentations or web authoring tools or desktop publishing software or any other application software of own choice:
+5 Presentations or web authoring tools or desktop publishing software or any other application software of own choice:

-- entering, editing and formatting text, numbers and graphics;

-- application of good design principles.
+Entering, editing and formatting text, numbers and graphics.
+Application of good design principles.

-- 6 Integration of end-user computer application programmes:

-- working between applications;

-- linking and exchanging (importing/exporting) data with other applications.
+6 Integration of end-user computer application programmes: Working between applications.
+Linking and exchanging (importing/exporting) data with other applications.